Dedicated to the conservation of endangered and threatened

 90077-2334

-Dr. Cleaves represented President Ronald Reagan at the transition of Rhodesia to Zimbabwe in 1980, and later on matters relating to Angola during its civil war.
+He represented President Ronald Reagan at the transition of Rhodesia to Zimbabwe in 1980, and later on in matters relating to Angola during its civil war and was alternate US Ambassador to South Africa.
 Dr. Cleaves, along with Dr. Ian Player, co-founded The International Wilderness Leadership Foundation (The WILD Fdn) which has put on six World Wilderness Congresses (Johannesburg, Cairn, Inverness, Denver/Estes Park, Norway and India) attended by more than seventy nations of the world.
+The sixth WWC took place in India in 1998.
 Dr. Cleaves has been involved in conservation and antipoaching in southern Africa since 1968 and is regarded as an expert in the use of aircraft in antipoaching.

 On September 7, 2004, in the Senate wing of our Nation’s Capitol, he received the 2004 “Distinguished Volunteer Pilot Award” for public benefit flying from National Aeronautic Association.